Hiring for Healthcare Security

 2. A caring and compassionate concern (ethic) for others

 When hiring professional Healthcare Security Team Members (of any rank, from boots on the ground to the C Suite), we must have women and men who are strong, and who will consistently do what is right, even when no one is looking.
-We must have men and women who will strive to do what is right, even in the face of directives from a policy or person telling us to do something that may be wrong.
+We must have men and women who will strive to do what is right, even in the face of directives from a policy or person telling them/us to do something that may be wrong.
 Yes, I am saying that doing what is right is more important than simply following the letter of the law, policy, or verbalized directive from a supervisor.
+We should follow what is ethically and morally right and never make sacrosanct any man, women, or directive that dictates otherwise.
+I share this warning here because some of us in our careers may have indeed had leaders who directed us to do something which we know to be unethical, uncaring, or even illegal or written guidance of that nature.

 Most of the time, our policies do outline what is right.
 Most of the time.
 However, in some policies (we’ve all seen them), due to miswritten guidance or too much space for individualized interpretation, policies can imply or even mandate what are actually specious performance behaviors.
 Question them.
 Better yet, fix them!